HAVE YOU KNOCKED?

-As I opened the door, she said to me, “Daddy, I have been knocking the door”.
-I responded, “I opened as soon as I heard your knock”.
+As I opened the door, she said to me, “Daddy, I have been knocking on the door”.
+I responded, “I opened it as soon as I heard your knock”.

 Jesus said to us, “Ask and you shall receive.
 Seek and you shall find.
 Knock and the door shall be opened unto you”.
 It is a principle of prayer.

-Prayer is not assumption.
+Prayer is not an assumption.
 Prayer is intentionally and deliberately asking, seeking and knocking.

 Do not just assume that people are meant to help you.
 Assumption creates hurt.

 Can you imagine someone standing at your door for about two hours without knocking?
 The person then gets angry when you opened the door to do something else.
 Would that not be weird?

 Do not assume people know what you are going through.
 If you need help, ask for help.
 Do so without a sense of entitlement.